cxd3796/DesignProjectAFRS/README.md

 # README.md

-1) Clone the source files.
+1) Extract the files from the release folder.
-2) Set working directory to src folder.
+2) Ensure that the Data folder is in the same folder as the designproject-flyboiz.jar.
-3) Run Program.
+3) Run start.bat.